 Yes!
 Cast iron chicken thighs are definitely famous for their skin getting crispy and brown.
 However, we chose to use boneless skinless chicken thighs to show you how to achieve a nice crispy delicious texture on chicken even without the skin.

-The biggest things to remember are to heat up the pan with the olive oil before putting the chicken into it.
-This helps with locking in those flavors and crisping up that outside.
+The biggest thing to remember is to heat up the pan with the olive oil before putting the chicken into it.
+This helps with locking in those flavors and crisping up that outside, and the hot oil makes it less likely that the chicken will stick.

 Another thing you’ll need is a little patience.
 Don’t try to flip or check on the chicken thighs too early or you may get pieces stuck to the pan.
 It’s natural for this to happen, but giving the chicken thighs a few minutes helps brown the outside which helps release it from the pan easily.